Skip to content

 The wind is a sure sign that ducks are on the move.
 However, depending on the strength and direction of the wind, it can both aid and detour your hunt.

-For example, a strong southerly wind can slow the pace of the duck's flight, making them easier targets, while northerly winds can do the opposite.
+For example, when waterfowl migrate, a strong southerly wind can slow the pace of the duck's flight, making them easier targets, while northerly winds can do the opposite.
 You may also need to adjust your sights when shooting based on the wind direction and speed.

 Use HuntWise to Plan the Best Days for Hunting Waterfowl